serenaives/comp0034-cw1-i-serenaives/README.md

 The first stage of the project was to create a Python Dash application that uses data from a chosen dataset.
 I used a dataset on meteorite landings from NASA to create an interactive dashboard of visualisations.

-The folder [coursework 1](/coursework_1) contains the code for the Dash app, which is all contained within `dash_app.py`, although an improved structure might split the layout and callbacks into separate files to improve readability.
+The directory `coursework 1` contains the code for the Dash app, which is all contained within `dash_app.py`, although an improved structure might split the layout and callbacks into separate files to improve readability.

-The sub-folder [visualisation design](/coursework_1/visualisation%20design) containing the .md files which contain screenshots of the application and outline the rationale for the design of the visualisations used in the dashboard.
+The sub-folder `visualisation design` containing the .md files which contain screenshots of the application and outline the rationale for the design of the visualisations used in the dashboard.
 Reading these files should start with [visualisation_design.md](/coursework_1/visualisation%20design/visualisation_design.md).